List, Aggregate, and Designated Initialization

 The concept of designated initialization also existed in the C language, using a similar syntax.
 It was only added to C++ in the recent C++20 spec.

-Older resources that document designated initializers are likely to be referencing how it was used in C. The C++ implementation we’ve introduced here works slightly differently.
+Older resources that document designated initializers are likely to reference how they were used in C. The C++ implementation we've introduced here works slightly differently.

 Summary